Buy a Galaxy Fold, get a fancy concierge service for free

 Galaxy Fold Premier Service is the name of Samsung's 24-hour, seven-days-a-week customer support service for Galaxy Fold owners in the US.

 The Galaxy Fold literature that comes in the box says that "the unprecedented design of the Galaxy Fold may require some additional support in the beginning."
-However, Samsung didn't share a limit to how long these customer service reps will be available, only saying that they're "trained experts."
+Galaxy Fold owners will get access to to these customer service reps as long as they have the foldable phone.

 The goal is to help you get started with the Fold, particularly with more complex features like multitasking using three on-screen windows, and help troubleshoot any issues that may arise.